 Giving all of

-While Mazie’s life was not without challenges, it was when she worked with the rural and underserved community in Waimanalo that she saw firsthand the struggles individuals in underserved communities face.
-It was at the University of Hawaii at Manoa that Mazie first experienced political action as a way to make social change in protesting the Vietnam War.
-She was part of a small group of young activists who recognized that protesting and marching wasn’t enough – they needed seats at the table to bring about change.
+While Mazie’s life was not without challenges, it was when she worked in the rural community of Waimanalo on Oahu that she saw firsthand the struggles individuals and families in underserved communities face.
+While attending the University of Hawaii at Manoa, Mazie protested the Vietnam War, her first experience in political action as a way to make systemic change.
+She was part of a small group of young activists who recognized that protesting and marching wasn’t enough — they needed seats at the table to bring about change.
 Driven by her desire to be a more effective advocate for others, Mazie went to law school, graduating from the Georgetown University Law Center in 1978.

 Mazie first ran for and won a seat in the Hawaii State House of Representatives in 1980, where she earned a reputation as a fearless advocate for consumers.
 She was elected Hawaii’s Lieutenant Governor in 1994.
 While she lost her race for governor in 2002, the lessons learned from that experience enabled her to win the election to represent Hawaii’s Second Congressional District in 2006.
 She was elected to the U.S. Senate in 2012.

 In Congress, Mazie is a leader in our continuing fight for equal opportunity and protections for all people especially in the areas of education, health care, voting and civil rights, and support for our keiki, kupuna, and veterans.